-Swimming with the humpback whales is possible in the main island groups of Vavu’a, Tongatapu & Ha’apai plus the scenic island of ‘Eua.
+Swimming with humpback whales is possible in the main island groups of Vavu’a, Tongatapu & Ha’apai plus the scenic island of ‘Eua.

 But the main location is the small, but scenic, town of Neiafu on the main island from which the Vavu’a Group takes its name – Read more…

 The Pacific island nation of Tonga.
-170+ islands stretched over an 800km long archipelago located on the western edge of the Pacific Ocean.
+170+ islands stretched over an 800km long archipelago on the western edge of the Pacific Ocean.